kolkhis/tech-notes/linux/i3wm/getting_started.md

 ### Installation

-Since you're on Linux Mint, i3wm can be installed via the package manager.
+i3wm can be installed via the package manager.
 Open a terminal and run:

 ```bash
 sudo apt update && sudo apt install i3
 ```

-This command updates your package lists and installs i3wm.
 During the installation, you might be prompted to choose a display manager; LightDM is a common choice that works well with i3.